Lulu (singer): 1990s: Musical comeback

-2000s, return to charts and Together
+2000: Return to prominence and Together

 Now known as Lulu Kennedy-Cairns (her late mother's birth name before she was adopted by the McDonald family), in 2000 she was awarded an OBE by Queen Elizabeth II.
 Lulu's autobiography, published in 2002, was titled I Don't Want to Fight after the hit song she and her brother wrote with songwriter Steve DuBerry for Tina Turner, a song that Lulu herself released in 2003 as part of her album The Greatest Hits.
 Her 2002 gold album, Together, was a collection of duets with Elton John and Paul McCartney among others, tracks from which were performed in a high-profile TV special for ITV, An Audience With Lulu, which saw Lulu reunited with her first husband Maurice Gibb for a live performance of "First of May".
-Her rendition of "We've Got Tonight", with Ronan Keating, reached #4 in the United Kingdom, matching the chart peak of the "Together" album.
+Her rendition of "We've Got Tonight", with Ronan Keating, reached No. 4 in the United Kingdom, matching the chart peak of the Together album.

 In 2000, Lulu sat on the 5,387,862nd and final classic Mini when it came off the production line.
-In the ceremony at the Birmingham factory, Lulu drove a red Mini Cooper, registration 1959–2000, off of the track to music from The Italian Job, the 1969 film in which several Mini Coopers featured prominently.
+In the ceremony at the Birmingham factory, Lulu drove a red Mini Cooper, registration 1959–2000, off the track to music from The Italian Job, the 1969 film in which several Mini Coopers featured prominently.
 In 2004, she released the album Back on Track and went on a UK-wide tour to celebrate forty years in the music business.
 The album charted at No. 68.
 In late 2004, she returned to radio as the host of a two-hour radio show on BBC Radio 2, playing an eclectic blend of music from the 1950s to the 2000s.
 In 2005, Lulu released A Little Soul in Your Heart, a collection of soul classics that entered the UK Albums Chart at No. 28.
 In March 2006, she launched her official MySpace profile.
 She also appeared on the popular British comedy programme The Kumars at No. 42.